CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 weight: 700
 toc: 3
 ---
 At various points in time, you might want to change which network nodes are being monitored by NetQ or look more closely at a network node for troubleshooting purposes.
 Adding the NetQ Agent to a switch or host is described in {{<link url="Install-NetQ" text="Install NetQ">}}.
-Viewing the status of an Agent, disabling an Agent, and managing NetQ Agent logging are presented.
+Viewing the status of an Agent, disabling an Agent, managing NetQ Agent logging, and configuring the events the agent collects are presented here.

 ## View NetQ Agent Status

-To view the health of your NetQ Agents, use the `netq show agents` command:
+To view the health of your NetQ Agents, run:

 ```
 netq [<hostname>] show agents [fresh | dead | rotten | opta] [around <text-time>] [json]
 ```

-You can view the status for a given switch, host or NetQ server.
-You can also filter by the status as well as view the status at a time in the past.
+You can view the status for a given switch, host or NetQ Appliance or Virtual Machine.
+You can also filter by the status and view the status at a time in the past.

 To view the current status of all NetQ Agents: